Washington County Child Custody Attorney

 This family-run history shapes how we approach every custody matter.
 We understand that these cases are not just legal files.
 They involve children, extended family, and long-term relationships.
 Our attorneys draw on 75 years of combined legal experience with Oklahoma law to help parents make informed decisions about agreements, hearings, and long-term parenting plans.

 We also focus on how we deliver legal services.
 Parents who work with us can expect straightforward explanations instead of confusing jargon.
 We discuss goals, such as maintaining a stable schedule for your child or protecting your ability to participate in school and medical decisions, then we tailor our legal strategy around those priorities.
-For Spanish-speaking parents, we offer bilingual services so that important information does not get lost in translation and you can fully participate in your own case.

 Because our practice has deep roots in Northeastern Oklahoma, we are familiar with how family law matters typically move through courts in this region.
 That local understanding helps us prepare clients for what to expect and how to present their situation effectively.